 Once our application loading is completed then the launch screen will get disappeared and the UIWindow will load with first View Controller which contains our application controls like as shown below.

-We don't need to do anything for UIApplication object here the main file is AppDelegate.Swift which represent the state of our app and UI window describe the screens of our application.
+We don't need to do anything for the UIApplication object here the main file is AppDelegate.Swift which represents the state of our app and UI window describe the screens of our application.

 This is the complete life cycle or architecture of iOS application how its works.